-Other things to note are moments where James uses the grupetto as in the first immense wail most of us heard him utter on "Pull Me Under" – "All I can do is to set it right."
-This device is used unwittingly by many singers.
-It is a use of the notes both above and below a certain pitch in a tight group.
+Other elements I'll mention in passing are: moments where James uses the grupetto as in the first immense wail most of us heard him utter on "Pull Me Under" – "All I can do is to set it right" and similarly on "Another Day" where he sings "Whoa oh" at the height of the song's written vocal pitch.
+This device is used unwittingly by many singers, meaning they may not cite the musical term, which honestly is no big deal.
+But in the interest of clarity, the term describes the use of the notes both above and below a certain pitch in a tight group.
 It is often utilized around a chord change to resolve to the next step in the progression.
 Done right, it is a great technique.
-Again, LaBrie performs this very well.
-Another noteworthy item is the facility with which James sings over odd meter as in "Dreams are shaking set sirens waking up tired eyes" from the song "Surrounded" on Images and Words – the part is in 9/8.
+Again, LaBrie performs this with expert skill.
+Another noteworthy item that I'll briefly restate is the facility with which James sings over odd meter as in "Dreams are shaking set sirens waking up tired eyes" from the song "Surrounded" on Images and Words – the part is in 9/8.
 Lesser singers trip over how to vocalize to songs in meter that deviates from the standard 4/4.